 - Vanstar currently owns 25% interest

-- Vanstar still get 20% Net Carried Interest + 1% NSR
+- Vanstar still get 20% Net Carried Interest + 1% NSR on the 8 original claims

 - IAMGOLD funds development through exploration and potential production